mdolab/pygeo/doc/advanced_ffd.rst

 Even if the reference axis is rotated, the rigid links do *not* rotate.
 However, the links do translate along with their reference point.
 Only the ``scale_`` and ``rot_`` operators change the rigid links.
-:meth:`.DVGeometry.writeLinks` can be used to write out these links, which can then be viewed in Tecplot.
+:meth:`writeLinks <.DVGeometry.writeLinks>` can be used to write out these links, which can then be viewed in Tecplot.

 --------------------------------
 Multiple global design variables